telepresenceio/telepresence/quick-start.md

 <Alert severity="success"><b>Victory, your local Node server is running a-ok!</b></Alert>

 ## 5. Intercept all traffic to the service
 Next, we’ll create an intercept.
 An intercept is a rule that tells Telepresence where to send traffic.
-In this example, we will send all traffic destined for the DataProcessingNodeService to the version of the DataProcessingNodeService running locally instead:
+In this example, we will send all traffic destined for the DataProcessingService to the version of the DataProcessingService running locally instead:

 1. Start the intercept with the `intercept` command, setting the service name and port:
-`telepresence intercept dataprocessingnodeservice --port 3000`
+`telepresence intercept dataprocessingservice --port 3000`

   ```
-  $ telepresence intercept dataprocessingnodeservice --port 3000
+  $ telepresence intercept dataprocessingservice --port 3000

-    Using deployment dataprocessingnodeservice
+    Using deployment dataprocessingservice
     intercepted
         State       : ACTIVE
         Destination : 127.0.0.1:3000